 Ragdolls thrive on human companionship, and, unlike some other felines, they love being held.
 In fact, the breed supposedly got its name because early litters of the docile, friendly cat became limp and floppy like rag dolls when they were picked up.

-Ann Baker, a breeder who lived in California during the 1960s, is credited with creating the Ragdoll.
+Ann Baker, a breeder who lived in California during the 1960s, is credited with creating the Ragdoll (she also trademarked the name).
 Baker took a domestic longhaired white female that was found running wild in her neighborhood, and bred her with another long-haired cat.
 The resulting kittens were the progenitors of the Ragdoll breed.
 By selecting for traits like a friendly personality and long, plush fur, Baker eventually produced the big, soft kitty we know and love today.